 Footnote: Computed for all indicators where the interaction term in the final model was significant

 Figure 1.
-Unweighted and weighted sexual behaviour indicators in rural KwaZulu-Natal, by trial rounds, sex and trial arm with 95% confidence intervals, ANRS 12249 TasP trial (2012-2016).
+Odds Ratios (OR) and 95% Confidence Intervals plots of the model output with arm and trial round combinations represented directly by dummy variables.

 Figure 2.
-Odds Ratios (OR) and 95% Confidence Intervals plots of the model output with arm and trial round combinations represented directly by dummy variables.
+Unweighted and weighted sexual behaviour indicators in rural KwaZulu-Natal, by trial rounds, sex and trial arm with 95% confidence intervals, ANRS 12249 TasP trial (2012-2016).

 Note: Computed for all indicators where the interaction term in the final model was significant.